Vyvanse Addiction and treatment

 After abusing stimulants, a majority of college students attributed the positive outcome to the drugs.
 Whenever a person perceives a behavior to result in rewards, the behavior is repeated.
 Whether these students develop a physical addiction, they certainly are starting with an emotional dependence.
 That dependence may also erode their sense of self-confidence if they truly believe they cannot achieve success without the drugs.

 Students who achieve success with the help of prescription stimulants do not perceive the dangers of abusing these drugs.
 Approximately 73% of the students who abuse stimulants believe the negative side effect is sleeplessness, while 79% of students who do not take stimulants understand abusing these drugs is a risk for addiction.
+Help is available 24/7 call this number for a free personal consultation 800-338-5770.

 This statistical evidence shows the habit-forming mechanism at work.
-People who perceive a reward for a behavior will repeat that action, increasing their risk.
+People who perceive a reward for behavior will repeat that action, increasing their risk.
 What may have started out as a way to get through a tough situation quickly becomes the response to all situations.

-Individuals experience psychosis, a detachment from reality, for any number of reasons.
+One of the most visible Vyvanse addiction signs is when individuals experience psychosis, a detachment from reality, for any number of reasons.
 People going through a psychotic episode may exhibit strange behaviors, personality changes, difficulty in social interactions and trouble with general daily life activities.
 Psychosis can affect all levels of thought, and interfere with speech and reasoning.

 An overdose of stimulants can cause a stimulant psychosis.
 Sometimes the initial doses of stimulant trigger this condition, although this is rare.
-Like addiction, stimulant psychosis has varying causes and triggers for each individual.
+Like an addiction, stimulant psychosis has varying causes and triggers for each individual.
 Influencing factors include:

 - Brain chemistry — Neurochemistry differs by genetics and other factors.
 Levels of certain brain chemicals can make a person more susceptible to stimulant psychosis.
 The number of receptors available and amount of neurotransmitters present all have to do with creating the conditions that are likely to trigger psychosis.
 The exact chemicals and amounts needed are not yet known.